-Line 226: "The main advantages of radiosonde data are: (i) observations of temperature, pressure, humidity, wind speed and direction are collected simultaneously using the same measurement system;"
+Line 213: "The main advantages of radiosonde data are: (i) observations of temperature, pressure, humidity, wind speed and direction are collected simultaneously using the same measurement system;..."

-Line 233: "While these coordinated launches at synoptic times are required to take the extremely valuable global snapshot of the atmosphere, they generally limit the representation of the ABL diurnal evolution at a given place.
+Line 220: "While these coordinated launches at synoptic times are required to take the extremely valuable global snapshot of the atmosphere, they generally limit the representation of the ABL diurnal evolution at a given place.
 Where the launch times occur e.g. during morning growth and/or evening decay of the mixing layer, diurnal minima or maxima may not be captured."

-Lines 241-246: "Other specific problems that can result in systematic errors in derived ABL characteristics include humidity sensor uncertainties in cold and dry or cloudy conditions (Seidel et al., 2010; Wang and Wang, 2014) and significant horizontal displacement of the balloon (Schween et al., 2014).
-Some stations operate automatic launch systems that can introduce uncertainties in the lowest altitudes if sondes are located in climate-controlled chambers before being released into ambient air.
-Site-dependent radar tracking uncertainties (Seibert et al., 2000) that have caused errors in the wind profiles at low altitudes are no longer a concern as GPS tracking is now used instead."
+Lines 228-236: "Other specific problems that can result in systematic errors in derived ABL characteristics include humidity sensor uncertainties in cold and dry or cloudy conditions (Seidel et al., 2010;Wang andWang, 2014) and significant horizontal displacement of the balloon during the ascent (Schween et al., 2014).
+This drift means observations are affected by spatial variations in ABL dynamics which can be challenging for data analysis and interpretation.
+Some stations operate automatic launch systems that can introduce temperature and humidity uncertainties in the lowest altitudes (< 200 m) as sondes are located in climate-controlled chambers before being released into ambient air (Madonna et al., 2020).
+Site-dependent radar tracking uncertainties (Seibert et al., 2000) that have caused errors in the wind profiles at low altitudes are no longer a concern as GPS tracking is now used instead.
+Careful removal of discontinuities induced by changes to the operating system helps to harmonise long-term records (Madonna et al., 2022)."